peteroupc/peteroupc.github.io/graphics.md

 - _Quake III Arena_ (December 1999), which [**required DirectX 7 and at least 64 million bytes of memory**](https://www.dosdays.co.uk/topics/early_3d_games.php).
 - _Falcon 4.0_ (1998).

+<a id=Graphics_Engines_and_APIs></a>

+### Graphics Engines and APIs

+It would be of interest to write a free and open-source graphics library that implements this specification in software, with a minimum of source code, or to lay down a lean application programming interface (API) for this specification.[^13]  The following are examples:

+- _Quake_, _Quake II_, and _Quake III Arena_ popularized the practice of using only a subset of the OpenGL 1.1 API for a game's graphics rendering (for example, "Optimizing OpenGL drivers for Quake3" by the developer of _Quake III Arena_).
+- The [**API reference**](https://github.com/kitao/pyxel?tab=readme-ov-file#api-reference) for the 2-D game engine _Pyxel_.
+But, in addition to the efforts here, a minimal version of the Python language runtime and nonreliance on hardware acceleration (notably the OpenGL API) would also be worthwhile.

+Given a game that follows this specification, it is well within the specification's spirit to make it compatible with Windows XP or even Windows 98, with very low resource usage.

 <a id=Optional_Limits></a>

 ### Optional Limits

 A game may impose further constraints to this specification (for example, to reduce the maximum number of 3-D triangles, to disallow 3-D graphics, to reduce the number of colors per tile allowed, or to [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
-I would also be interested in learning about a free and open-source graphics library that implements this specification.[^13]  Examples of optional constraints are the following:
+Examples of optional constraints are the following:

 - The game displays no more than 16 colors at a time.[^14]
 - The game is limited to the 16 colors of the so-called _VGA palette_.